seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 'Twixt you and your poor brother.

 **ISABELLA**
-Doth he so seek his life? …
+Doth he so seek his life? ...

 **LUCIO**
-… Has censured him
+...
+Has censured him
 Already; and, as I hear, the provost hath
 A warrant for his execution.

 **ISABELLA**
 Alas! what poor ability's in me
-To do him good? …
+To do him good? ...

 **LUCIO**
-… Assay the power you have.
+...
+Assay the power you have.

 **ISABELLA**
 My power?
-Alas, I doubt— …
+Alas, I doubt--- ...

 **LUCIO**
-… Our doubts are traitors
+...
+Our doubts are traitors
 And make us lose the good we oft might win
 By fearing to attempt.
 Go to Lord Angelo,
 And let him learn to know, when maidens sue,